Managing Background Processes within Symfony

 Run Forever

-In an ideal scenario we would kick off a process and it would run ‘forever’.
-Unfortunately certain events may occur throughout its life where-by the cheapest way of managing its state is to restart it (i.e. allocated memory exceeded).
-We got around this problem by firstly declaring (using the RunManager) how many of a process we wished to be present at a time.
-We were then able to employ our initial Cron infrastructure, to attempt to start the process at a given interval.
+In an ideal scenario, we would kick off a process and it would run ‘forever’.
+Unfortunately, certain events may occur throughout its life where the cheapest way of managing its state is to restart it (e.g. allocated memory exceeded).
+We got around this problem by first declaring (using the RunManager) how many of a process we wished to be present at a time.
+We then employed our initial Cron infrastructure to attempt to start the process at a given interval.
 This meant that if a process did die, the next Cron invocation would spawn a new instance.
-Guarding the command with a maximum process count, meant that we could be sure that only a certain amount of instances would be running at a given time.
+Guarding the command with a maximum process count ensured that only a certain number of instances would be running at a given time.

 /**